autumn-info-442a/team-e/HW2.md

 Some errors that may occur during this process flow are: “what is your name? “ is mandatory and won’t let the user click next until there are letters in the text area, given interests will change color once selected, the “OK” button won’t be activated until 3 interests have been selected.
 Users can always return to *Explore* by hitting the logo on the top left of each page, or the *Explore* button in the header.
 This route of navigation is available on all pages.

-From *Explore*, a user can view a category which will bring them to the underlying groups in that category.
+From *Explore*, a user can view a category which will bring them to the underlying groups in that category as seen below.
+The groups listed will be related to the ccategory that was clicked on.

 <img src="/public/img/grouplist.png" width="700">